DanciuA004/Year3Project/diary.md

 # Diary

+### Friday the 6th of December, 2024
+Finished the powerpoint for submition tomorrrow and started thinking of script.

 ### Wednesday the 4th of December, 2024
 Made a plan for the final stretch.
 Started work on the rough draft of the presentation and putting together the proof-of-concept reports for the interim report.
 Formatted diary.